xet7/TSC/smc/docs/scripting/index.md

 Classes
 : These are the main component of the scripting API.
-You can create instances of these classes by calling their `new()` method, which will give you in most cases a special object called a _userdata_.
+You can create instances of these classes by calling their `new()` method, which will give you in most cases a special object called a Lua _userdata_.
 You can call the _instance methods_ defined for a given class on these objects and they will react accordingly.
 Classes themselves are no userdata objects, just ordinary Lua tables with a